Great blue heron: Description

 The great blue heron is the largest heron native to North America.
-Among all extant herons, it is surpassed in size only by the goliath heron (Ardea goliath) and the white-bellied heron (Ardea insignis).
+Among all extant herons, it is surpassed in size only by the Goliath heron (Ardea goliath) and the white-bellied heron (Ardea insignis).
 It exhibits a minor degree of sexual dimorphism; males are slightly larger than females, but otherwise the sexes are not easily outwardly distinguishable.
-It has head-to-tail length of 91–137 cm, a wingspan of 167–201 cm, a height of 115–138 cm, and a weight of 1.82–3.6 kg.
+It has a head-to-tail length of 91–137 cm, a wingspan of 167–201 cm, a height of 115–138 cm, and a weight of 1.82–3.6 kg.
 In British Columbia, adult males averaged 2.48 kg and adult females 2.11 kg.
 In Nova Scotia and New England, adult herons of both sexes averaged 2.23 kg, while in Oregon, both sexes averaged 2.09 kg Thus, great blue herons are roughly twice as heavy as great egrets (Ardea alba), although only slightly taller than them, but they weigh only about half as much as a large goliath heron.

-Notable features of great blue herons include slaty (gray with a slight azure blue) flight feathers, red-brown thighs, and a paired red-brown and black stripe up the flanks; the neck is rusty-gray, with black and white streaking down the front; the head is paler, with a nearly white face, and a pair of black or slate plumes runs from just above the eye to the back of the head.
+Notable features of great blue herons include slaty (gray with a slight azure blue) flight feathers, red-brown thighs, and a paired red-brown and black stripe up the flanks; the neck is rusty gray, with black-and-white streaking down the front; the head is paler, with a nearly white face, and a pair of black or slate plumes runs from just above the eye to the back of the head.
 The feathers on the lower neck are long and plume-like; it also has plumes on the lower back at the start of the breeding season.
 The bill is dull yellowish, becoming orange briefly at the start of the breeding season, and the lower legs are gray, also becoming orangey at the start of the breeding season.
 Immature birds are duller in color, with a dull blackish-gray crown, and the flank pattern is only weakly defined; they have no plumes, and the bill is dull gray-yellow.
-Among standard measurements, the wing chord is 43–49.2 cm, the tail is 15.2–19.5 cm, the culmen is 12.3–15.2 cm, and the tarsus is 15.7–21 cm.
+Among standard measurements, the wing chord is 43–49.2 cm, the tail is 15.2–19.5 cm, the culmen is 12.3–15.2 cm, and the tarsi are 15.7–21.0 cm.
 The heron's stride is around 22 cm, almost in a straight line.
 Two of the three front toes are generally closer together.
 In a track, the front toes, as well as the back, often show the small talons.